 The fee for the examination is payable at the Business Office.
 Course Credit by Examination specifications may be found under Academic Regulations.

 All students taking online courses during summer or intersession are charged a fee per credit.
 Non-degree students taking online courses during fall or spring semesters are charged a fee per credit.
 Please refer to the Bursar’s website for more information.

 Fees are charged for some academic programs.
 For information about fees, students should refer to the website of the academic program in which they are enrolled or contact the program director.
-The following programs are among those that charge fees for some or all students: Digital Media and Design, Dramatic Arts, Landscape Architecture, Maritime Studies, and Music.
+The following programs are among those that charge fees for some or all students: School of Business, Digital Media and Design, Dramatic Arts, Landscape Architecture, Maritime Studies, and Music.

 School of Pharmacy